SwingbyProtocol/skybridge-contract/README.md

 - web3 - v1.2.9

 ## Deploy contract
-There are 2 steps to setup contracts on the ethereum network.
+There are 2 steps to setup contracts on the ethereum testnet.
 1. Deploy SwapContract and LP token contract
 ```
 $ export SEED=<your mnemonic key>